Confused about hiring a freelance copywriter?

 But real copywriters?
-They simply point you to substantial portfolios and testimonials that prove they’re worth every penny.
-They don’t need to make you feel bad, and they don’t want to.
+They simply point you to substantial work and testimonials that prove they’re worth every penny.

 8. “All you need to make sales is great copy.”

 That’s just silly.
-If great copy was all we needed to make sales, we could do away with websites, marketing campaigns, driving traffic, providing good customer service—there’s just no need!
+If great copy was all we needed to make sales, we could do away with good products, websites, marketing campaigns, driving traffic, providing good customer service—there’s just no need!